About Us Contact Shop

 • Sanjo Dori

-Guys, this is probably one of the tastiest places to eat in Kyoto.
-You need this on your list!
+This is probably one of the tastiest places to eat in Kyoto, and you need it on your list!

-Basically, it’s a restaurant with some of the foods from the region of Brittany in France and it’s delicious.
+It’s a restaurant with foods from the region of Brittany in France and it’s delicious.

 11. Toji

 A great location for seeing beautiful fall colors and incredible temple grounds.
-There are so many beautiful buildings to check out and scenic ponds and landscaping that make it a great place to relax.
+There are so many amazing buildings to check out, and scenic ponds and landscaping that make it a great place to relax.

-We went here on a cool fall afternoon and it was such a great experience to see the architecture and have the sun pop out every once in a while to light up the moss-covered trees and shrines.
+We went here on a cool fall afternoon and it was such a great experience to see the architecture, and have the sun pop out every so often to light up the moss-covered trees and shrines.

 I LOVED this place for breakfast.
-They have great original recipes, but if you come during the fall, then they have some fun autumnal dishes!
+They have great original recipes, but if you come during the fall, then they have some fun autumnal dishes too!

-Just know that it’s a bit of a wait if you don’t get there early or during the slow part of the day.
+Just know that it’s a bit of a wait if you don’t get there early, or during the slow part of the day.
+Also, it looks like that’s the main reason why A Happy Pancake has 3.9 stars, so maybe it’s best to make reservations.

-Kyoto has a TON to offer, so I hope I was able to help either a.) inspire you to visit, or b.) if you are visiting, narrow down what exactly you want to check out.
+Kyoto has so much to offer, and I hope I was able to help either a.) inspire you to visit, or b.) if you are visiting, narrow down what you want to check out.

-It really is an incredible city in Japan and a perfect spot for looking at the changing leaves.
-And if you ever plan on going, then definitely send me some photos!
-I’d love to see them. ๐Ÿ™‚
+It really is an incredible city in Japan, and the perfect spot for looking at the changing leaves.
+And if you ever plan on going, then definitely send me some photos.
+I’d love to see them!

 Leave a Comment